-Use BeyondTrust to start a Remote Desktop Protocol (RDP) session with a remote Windows system.
+Use BeyondTrust to start a Remote Desktop Protocol (RDP) session with remote Windows and Linux systems.
 Because RDP sessions are proxied through a Jumpoint and converted to BeyondTrust sessions, users can share or transfer sessions, and sessions can be automatically audited and recorded as your administrator has defined for your site.
 To use RDP through BeyondTrust, you must have access to a Jumpoint and must have the user account permission Allowed Jump Methods: RDP via a Jumpoint.

 Create an RDP Shortcut

 To create a Microsoft Remote Desktop Protocol shortcut, click the Create button in the Jump interface.
 From the dropdown, select Remote RDP.
 RDP shortcuts appear in the Jump interface along with Jump Clients and other types of Jump Item shortcuts.

 Organize and manage existing Jump Items by selecting one or more Jump Items and clicking Properties.

 To view the properties of multiple Jump Items, the items selected must be the same type (all Jump Clients, all Remote Jumps, etc.).To review properties of other types of Jump Items, please see the appropriate section in this guide.

 Enter a Name for the Jump Item.
 This name identifies the item in the session tabs.
 This string has a maximum of 128 characters.